thegetty/quire-docs/content/documentation/install-uninstall.md

    For Password: **follow the directions below.**

 3. In GitHub follow this link (https://github.com/settings/tokens) to access the personal token access token page.
+Or, while on Github.com, navigate to the upper-right corner of any page, click your profile photo, then click **Settings**.
+In the left sidebar, click **Developer settings**.
+In the left sidebar, click **Personal access tokens**.

-6. Click **generate** new token.
+6. Click **generate new token**.

 7. Give your token a descriptive name.